 Oklahoma is relatively new to the natural gas game, since Woodford Shale gas is only recently reachable in an economical way.
 Companies are using fracking and horizontal drilling techniques to reach gas pockets quickly and more easily, but these techniques can also have a potentially negative impact on the environment, so jobs are available in well clean-up and environmental research as well.

 Natural gas may be new in Oklahoma, but crude oil is not.
-As of 2009, Oklahoma was home to 83,700 active oil wells!
+Oklahoma is home to about 90,000 active oil wells!
 Combined, the oil and gas industry accounts for about 50,000 direct jobs in this state, mostly in the extraction part of the industry.

 This state is also home to six refineries, where you can find even more jobs.